fernandommota/dashboard/README.md

 ===

-A simple plugin to demonstrate how to user RequireJS with cTools plugins.
+A simple plugin to demonstrate how to work RequireJS and cTools plugins.